Double or single vowel letters: maan (moon) and manen (moons)

 - because plurals lose a letter at random

-- because *o* is short in *bomen*
+- because the *o* is short in *bomen*

-- because *boom* is older
+- because *boom* is an older word

 - *ii*